 Below is a list of things to look out for when buying a hedge trimmer.

-- And battery (cordless)
+3. And battery

 Other important aspects to consider when buying a hedge trimmer include;

-Cut width/gap; a simple way to think about this is, the larger the gap between the teeth of the blade the bigger the branch you can cut.
+Cut width/gap; a simple way to think about this is, the larger the gap between the teeth of the blade, the bigger the branch you can cut.
 If you have large thick hedges then it is recommended that you buy a hedge trimmer with a larger blade gap.
 Note; the blade gap does not represent the thickness of the branch the hedge trimmer will cut.
 The power of the motor and density of the branch will have an effect.

 Blade length; if you have long or tall hedges you should consider buying a hedge trimmer with a longer blade.
 This will save you time as you can cut more of the hedge in one go, and will provide your hedge with a much more even cut.
+However an increased blade length will increase the overall weight of the hedge trimmer.
+If you are going to buy a hedge trimmer with a longer blade, check that it is still comfortable and easy to use.

 Extended reach; some hedge trimmers are designed to have multiple handles allowing you to reach further or over the hedge.
 These designs mean you do not need a ladder to reach the higher up places of the hedge/bush.
+The Flymo 600XT is a good example of this type of hedge trimmer.
+The downside is that the top of the hedge cannot be cut without a ladder.

 Weight and balance; if possible you should try to hold the hedge trimmer before you buy it, as they come in a variety of weights and balances.
 What is best is down to your individual preference.
 Remember you will have to hold the hedge trimmer for long periods of time, so heavy machines are likely to tire you out more quickly.